 Students who are in F-1 status and have been enrolled full-time at Michigan Tech for at least one full academic year in the current degree program are eligible for Curricular Practical Training.
 CPT is available only prior to the completion of your degree program and you must have a job offer at the time of application.
 CPT employment may not delay completion of the academic program.
 CPT can be done during the regular academic year or during the summer or winter break.
 Students must reapply for CPT employment authorization each semester (even if there are no changes ot employment). .

-- F-1 students pursuing a degree at MTU who have completed at least one academic year and who have maintained their F-1 status are eligible to apply for CPT.
+- F-1 students pursuing a degree at MTU who have completed at least one academic year (9 credits for graduate students or 12 credits for undergraduate students two consecutive semesters: fall, spring or summer) and who have maintained their F-1 status are eligible to apply for CPT.

 - CPT must be in your major area of studies.

 - CPT can be part-time (20 or fewer hours per week) or full-time (more than 20 hours per week).

 - Twelve months (365 days) of full-time CPT will make you ineligible for OPT.
 Limit your total full-time CPT to 364 days if you want OPT!

 - You must be registered full-time in co-op credits to be on CPT (undergrads, 2 co-op credits; grad students, 1 co-op credit).
 The Career Center manages both graduate and undergraduate co-op registration.